 DTE Energy (DTE) Expected to Beat Earnings Estimates: What to Know Ahead of Q3 Release

-Wall Street expects a year-over-year decline in earnings on higher revenues when DTE Energy (DTE) reports results for the quarter ended September 2020.
-While this widely-known consensus outlook is important in gauging the company's earnings picture, a powerful factor that could impact its near-term stock price is how the actual results compare to these estimates.
+DTE Energy (DTE) is expected to deliver a year-over-year decline in earnings on higher revenues when it reports results for the quarter ended September 2020.
+This widely-known consensus outlook gives a good sense of the company's earnings picture, but how the actual results compare to these estimates is a powerful factor that could impact its near-term stock price.

 Zacks Consensus Estimate